 Have the full amount ready to pay

 If the defendant cannot be found within the allocated time, you may have to pay the full amount of the bond to the bail agent.
-It’s important that you have the full amount ready to pay the bail agent as they will be paying the court on your behalf.
+It’s important that you have the bond amount ready to pay the bail agent as they will be paying the court on your behalf.
 If you can pay in a timely manner, there may be a discount on the amount you are responsible for.

-Communicate with the bail agent
+Communicate with the bail bondsman

 Encourage them to turn themselves in

+Encourage the person who didn’t show up to court to turn herself to the police.
 If you are able to do so, encourage your friend or family member to turn themselves in.
 If the bail agent has to locate and turn the defendant in they will charge you as the indemnitor any costs incurred.
 Upon bringing them to the police a form can be filed and sent to the court to notify them that the defendant has been returned.